Louis-Aime/Temporal-experiences/README.md

 Some use cases of the draft Temporal environement, in particular Temporal.Calendar.

-Temporal polyfill as of 13 November 2020
+Temporal polyfill as of Spring 2021

 ## File contents
 The .js files consists in: